Roles

 Personal workspace

-Every user automatically has read-write access to their own workspace at /users/{user_id}.
+Every user automatically has read-write access to their own workspace at/users/{user_id}.
 This is where their threads, personal documents, and other user-specific content lives.

 Permission examples

-Given these permissions for a user:
+Given these permissions for a user:- Read-only on

-- Read-write on
+/shared - Read-write on

-- Read-write on
+/shared/output - Read-write on

 /users/abc